Llanquihue glaciation: Deglaciation

 After the general Late Glacial Maximum a new pulse of glacier advance occurred about 14,850 ka BP.
 At this point the Golfo Corcovado lobe (ca. 43° S) exceeded any extent it had in the last 30,000 ka BP.
 Other lobes advanced inside the limits of their earlier Late Glacial Maximum extent.
 Deglaciation was almost complete after ice-lobes collapsed rapidly after 14,000 ka BP.
 The Magellanic moorland vegetation around Llanquihue Lake was replaced by North Patagonian Rain Forest including Myrtaceae, Nothofagus dombeyi, Fitzroya cupressoides and Lomatia.
 Further warming is thought to have caused conifer forest, including Fitzroya cupressoides, to lose ground to other vegetation types over much of the lowlands and obtaining its modern discontinuous distribution in the cool heights of the Chilean Coast Range and the Andes.

 As glaciers retreated the volcanoes of the Southern Volcanic Zone in the Chilean Lake District underwent transition from high production rates of volcanic ash and pyroclasts from explosive eruptions to a period of lower ash and pyroclast production associated with a change in magma type from felsic to mafic.
 Subsequently, felsic magmatism and explosive eruption resumed.
 All of this has been thought to be linked to changes in the stress field of the volcanoes and their plumbing system caused by unloading of ice.
 As deglaciation proceeded faster in the north there is an apparent lag in the onset of this behavior among volcanoes.
 The period of less explosive volcanism spanned from about 17–4 ka BP in Villarrica (39°25' S), 10–2 ka BP in Mocho-Choshuenco (39°55' S), 6–2 ka BP in Puyehue-Cordón Caulle (40°35' S) and Calbuco (41°20' S).

-Various ephemeral proglacial lakes existed during the deglaciation including Paleolake Tehuelche in Torres del Paine (51° S).
+Various ephemeral proglacial lakes existed during the deglaciation including Castro Lake in central Chiloé Island and Paleolake Tehuelche in Torres del Paine (51° S).